JSKenyon/cyjulia/README.txt

 NOTE: These were the versions on my laptop, but others will likely work too.
 I would recommend pip installing what you do not already have.

+I would also recommend you take a look at High Performance Python by O'Reilly Press.
+It is available online and acknowledge my blatant theft of their example.